 HOME – SCHOOL COMMUNICATIONS

 Elmlea Schools’ Trust Newsletter Our weekly newsletter is our most immediate form of communication with our school community.
-We try really hard not to send emails during the week as our school families have told us that they don’t always see them.
-Consequently important information is shared in our newsletters so please read these when they are sent out.
+We try hard not to send emails during the week as our school families have told us that they don’t always see them.
+Consequently important information is shared in our newsletters so please read these when they are sent out every Friday.

 E-Mail and SMS/Text Messaging Service

 Emergency closures and last minute after school teacher-run club cancellations are communicated by SMS/text.
 All other correspondence is via the school newsletter or by e-mail via Arbor.
 Please make sure the school office has your up to date contact details.